maxtepkeev/python-redmine/docs/resources/deal_status.rst

 Deal Status
 ===========

-Supported starting from version 1.0.0 and only available if `CRM plugin <http://redminecrm.com/ projects/crm/pages/1>`_ 3.3.0 and higher is installed.
+Requires Pro Edition and `CRM plugin <https://www.redmineup.com/pages/plugins/crm>`_ >= 3.3.0.

 Manager
 -------

-All operations on the deal status resource are provided via it's manager.
+All operations on the DealStatus resource are provided by it's manager.
 To get access to it you have to call ``redmine.deal_status`` where ``redmine`` is a configured redmine object.
 See the :doc:`../configuration` about how to configure redmine object.